shreyas-algo/web-dev-classes/README.md

 # web-dev-classes
 Stores code for web dev classes from learning sessions

-This is Shreyas' first commit
+This is Shreyas' first commit.
-This iS Swapnil's first commit
+This iS Swapnil's first commit.
-This iS Koustubh's first commit
+This iS Koustubh's first commit.

 # git instructions
 Source control -> 3rd button in VS Code